Trahan urges more support for Ukraine following trip

 The House delegation also visited Romania and was expected to make a stop in at least one other NATO country before returning by the end of the week.

-President Joe Biden heads to Europe on Wednesday to attend a last-minute emergency meeting of NATO leaders in Brussels to discuss the response to the Russian invasion of Ukraine.
+President Joe Biden arrived in Europe on Wednesday to attend a last-minute emergency meeting of NATO leaders in Brussels to discuss the response to the Russian invasion of Ukraine.
 Biden's trip comes amid pressure to do more for Ukraine from European allies and Ukrainian President Volodymyr Zelenskyy.

 The president also expected to announce a new round of sanctions targeting members of Russia's parliament who supported the Ukraine invasion.